uct-masha/DTPBoost/README.md

 -   `DEBUG` - Controls debug mode (default: `FALSE`).
 When `TRUE`, enables additional logging and debugging features
+-   `HIDE_DIPH_EPI` - Whether to hide the epidemiological outputs for diphtheria.
+This is useful if diphtheria is not endemic in the country of interest.
+In such an outbreak setting it would be misleading to show the time averaged outputs
 -   `shouldCacheCalibrationTibble` - Controls whether calibration
     results are cached to Google Sheets (default: `!DEBUG && FALSE`)
 -   `shouldSaveAppObjects` - Whether to save debugging artifacts as RDS